rskanchi/Resources/Notes/GitHub_Issues.md

 This command is also useful for me when I delete a folder from GitHub repo to a non-GitHub folder, and still see the files being tracked even when the folder/files were not previously committed.
 It acts as a *refresh* button!

+### Reset after modifying `.gitignore`

+Trying to add, commit and push a folder?
+And noticed using `git status` that a few files are missing because of the way `.gitignore` is set up?
+I modified the `.gitignore` to include the file types.
+The files of interest do not automatically doesn;t changd the staged files.
+You need to
+`git reset <path/to/file/or/folder>` or `git reset` to unstage everything.
+Then `git add <path/to/file/or/folder>` and `commit` and `push`.

 # Github issues
 Issues are a great way to track tasks, discussions, and any feature enhancements in a repository.